Carys Bray

 Carys Anne Bray (née Irwin; born December 1975) is a British writer.

 Early life and education

 Bray was born in Southport to a strict Mormon family.
 She spent her teen years in Exeter; her father was a local stake president in Devon and Cornwall.

 Bray graduated with a Bachelor of Arts (BA) in English literature from Open University in 2008 and subsequently completed a Master of Arts (MA) at Edge Hill University in 2010 followed by a PhD.

 Career

-A lapsed Mormon, her debut novel A Song for Issy Bradley (2014) follows a Mormon family undergoing a crisis of faith.
+Bray is a lapsed Mormon, and her debut novel A Song for Issy Bradley (2014) follows a Mormon family undergoing a crisis of faith.

 Her second novel, The Museum of You, was published in 2016.

 According to The Bookseller, she earned a "strong five figure" advance in 2019 for a novel about climate change, entitled When the Lights Go Out.
 The book was published in 2020.

 Personal

 At age 20, Bray married and subsequently had five children before deciding to return to education in her 30s.
 Her younger brother was the late photographer Matt Irwin (1980–2016).

 Bray uses a treadmill desk when writing.